Pinterest tag How Long Can You Leave a Tampon In? | Rael

 Sometimes it’s easy to tell when it’s time to change your tampon, but sometimes it’s easy to forget about them (especially on light days).

 Make sure you change your tampon every four to six hours, even on light days.
-If you decide to wear a tampon overnight, don’t keep it in more than eight hours.
+If you decide to wear a tampon overnight, don’t keep it in for more than eight hours.
 We recommend using an alternate form of period care, like period underwear, for overnight protection.

 4. Use Proper Vulvar Care Items